The Counselling Process

 I'm not sure if I really need counselling as I am okay sometimes?

-Sometimes you are OK which means sometimes you are not.
+Sometimes you are OK which means you are not always OK.

 You don't need to be in an awful place to start counselling.